lkkhwhb/Lazy-CSS/README.md

     *   Sets up a MutationObserver to watch for changes in the DOM and apply styles to new elements or class modifications.

 *   **`lazy.jsx`**:
-    *   A React component (`LazyCSSProvider`) that wraps your application to enable Lazy CSS in React projects.
+    *   A React component (`LazyCSS`) that wraps your application to enable Lazy CSS in React projects.
     *   Uses the same core logic as `lazy.js` but adapted for React's component lifecycle and virtual DOM.
     *   Accepts a `configData` prop for configuration in React environments.
     *   Injects generated CSS into a `<style>` tag within the provider component, ensuring styles are applied within the React application scope.